odaceo/lab-unikernel-osv-spring-boot/README.md

 * http://public-ip:8000/dashboard/

-Replace ``localhost`` with the public IP to get access to the service and the service health status.
+Replace ``localhost`` with the public IP to get access to the service and the service health status page.

 ## Reporting Issues